Leverage digital analytics for successful product launches

 As you embark on the product design and development exercise, work from the launch day backwards.
 What features are you launching with?
 What are the distribution channels, website hardware and software specifications, customer support teams, marketing programs and infrastructure that need to be ready for launch day?
 Plan the necessary budgets, resources and people needed for these from day 1.
 Perform the necessary training and recruitment.
 Look to similar launches by competitors in the market - incorporate the data and analytics into your planning and risk management strategies.

 Depending on your product, you may need to incorporate information on seasons, weather patterns, shipping channel movements, or satellite outage information into your launch design.
 Plan for a range of reception from the market: analyse the data from past launches and similar, recent launches and plan for redundancy in web infrastructure to ensure no outages occur.
-Marketing analytics will help you predict the best time of the day for launches online so that you can time the effort right.
+Digital analytics in marketing will help you predict the best time of the day for launches online so that you can time the effort right.

 Backup and disaster recovery management is an essential part of product launch day management.
 While very few can predict a pandemic, force majeure events occur regularly and should be tackled head on.
 From supply chain issues to phased rollouts and off-peak releases, a range of mitigation strategies may be employed to tackle the unforeseen.
 One important risk mitigation strategy is the rollback strategy.
 Are you planning a ‘type 1’ product launch where a rollback is not possible for multiple reasons, or a ‘type 2’ that allows for technical rollbacks?
 Test the type 2 launch ahead of launch day.
 Riskier type 1 launches can be supported by predictive analytics to gamify scenarios and build risk mitigation for the most probable ones.